Mr. Freeze: Yes. It would move me to tears if I still had tears to shed.

 From his sub-zero lair, Mr. Freeze watches the ceremony, then shoots the TV, saying that "she" needed compassion and charity, but didn't get any.
 He then directs his henchmen to build his freezing cannon.

 Back in the Batcave, Batman remembers a newspaper headline that described an explosion at a Goth Corp facility, but the headline describes the explosion as caused by a leak, and Batman deduces that it was just a cover up.
 Batman heads to Goth Corp, in disguise, to investigate their secret files for further information.
 He finds a file on a woman named Nora Fries, which has a videotape of her husband, Dr. Victor Fries, describing a cryogenic chamber of his own design that he created to save people from terminal illness—including Nora herself.
 However, the tape shows Ferris Boyle barging in with some Goth Corp guards.
 Boyle demanded that the project be shut down because it was putting him in debt, heedless of the frozen woman in the chamber, who would die if the power was cut off.
 A protesting Fries tried to pull a guard's gun on Boyle, but Boyle convinced him to back down with an offer to discuss things before kicking him back into several chemicals that froze him.
-The tape ends there, and Mr. Freeze suddenly appears behind Batman, shooting him with his freeze gun.
+The tape ends there, and Mr. Freeze suddenly appears behind an appalled Batman, shooting him with his freeze gun.

 Batman is later seen frozen to the ceiling in a cave with snow falling, as Mr. Freeze talks about how beautiful the snow is, and how vengeance is cold.
 Batman deduces that Mr. Freeze's suit is the result of having been bathed in the coolants, and Freeze confirms it, saying that he can no longer survive outside of sub-zero temperatures, never again to feel the warmth of the sun, or the touch of another human hand.
 Mr. Freeze describes how he is going to take revenge on the man who ruined his life, and Nora's also, ignoring Batman's objections that the giant freezing cannon will also kill everyone else in the building.